 to live out its motto "Not Self But Others."

 Ferrum College offers a wide variety of cultural programs for the campus and the community.

 The Mitchell Seminar, the Women's Leadership Conference, and the Business Symposium

 are among the major invited lectures each year.
 In past years, the National Players,

 Shenandoah Shakespeare Express, and Namu Lwanga performed on campus.

 Student Government Association

 The Student Government Association (SGA) of Ferrum College is composed of all currently

 enrolled Ferrum students.
-The SGA leadership is elected by the student body each
+The SGA leadership is elected by the student body each spring

-the living-learning environment of the campus community through sponsoring of social,
+the living learning environment of the campus community through sponsoring of social,

 educational, cultural, and recreational programs; and provides effective communication